 - Radiation therapy

-- Targeted therapy (drugs specially developed for a particular cancer type)
+- Targeted therapy (drugs especially developed for a particular cancer type)

 Renal cell carcinoma life expectancy (survival rate)